Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Introduction

 Using the \texttt{VAST} package \citep{Douglass2023}, we identify void populations across multiple datasets, including the SDSS DR7 galaxy sample and subhaloes from the ELUCID simulation.
 The unified implementation of multiple algorithms within \texttt{VAST} enables a consistent cross-check of how void properties depend on identification methodology.
 Our analysis focuses on three fundamental statistical properties: the size distribution (effective radius), three-dimensional morphology (sphericity and triaxiality), and stacked radial density profiles.

 The primary objective of this work is to systematically evaluate the robustness of these void statistics against the main systematic hurdles: RSD and tracer bias.
 To achieve this, our analysis is structured into three key steps.
-First, by comparing voids identified in SDSS redshift space, SDSS real space, and the ELUCID reconstructed volume, we isolate the impact of RSD on geometric recovery.
+First, by comparing voids identified in SDSS redshift space, reconstructed SDSS real space, and the ELUCID constrained volume, we investigate how void statistics respond to RSD mitigation and reconstruction procedures.
 Second, we verify the statistical representativeness of the constrained ELUCID volume by comparing it against the full simulation box.
 Finally, we exploit the larger volume of the periodic simulation box to investigate how void properties vary with subhalo tracer mass, thereby quantifying the imprints of tracer bias.
-This comprehensive validation provides a benchmark for using constrained simulations to study the low-density Universe in the era of next-generation surveys.
+This comprehensive validation helps assess the applicability and limitations of constrained simulations for studying the low-density Universe in the era of next-generation surveys.

 This paper is organized as follows.
 Section~\ref{sec_data} describes the observational data from SDSS DR7, the ELUCID constrained simulation, and the void-finding algorithms employed.
 Section~\ref{sec:results} presents our main results: the void size distribution, a detailed analysis of void shapes, and the stacked density profiles.
 Within each subsection, we systematically compare observations with simulations and examine dependencies on algorithm and tracer mass.
 Finally, Section~\ref{sec_summary} summarizes our key findings and discusses their implications.